Gauravsharma-2002/Crypt_know/README.md

 **Navigate to the project directory**: cd crypto-displayer
 **Install dependencies** : npm install   # or using yarn: yarn install
 **Start the development serve**: npm start
-Open your web browser and visit http://localhost:3000 to view the application.
+Open your web browser and visit http://localhost:3000 .

 ## Technology